microsoft/vision-evaluation/README.md

 - **Image retrieval**:
   - `RecallEvaluator(TopKPredictionFilter(k)))`: computes Recall@k, which is the percentage of relevant items in top-k among all relevant items
   - `PrecisionEvaluator(TopKPredictionFilter(k))`: computes Precision@k, which is the percentage of TP among all items classified as P in top-k.
+  - `PrecisionRecallCurveNPointsEvaluator(k)`: computes a Precision-Recall Curve, interpolated at k points and averaged over all samples.

 While different machine learning problems/applications prefer different metrics, below are some general recommendations: